Some of our common questions

 What assets do you lend on?

-We lend on income producing commercial investment properties where the rent roll is sufficient to support the financing – this includes offices, retail units, light industrial units, logistics units, multi-family residential and most other types of commercial investment property.
+We lend on commercial properties where the rent roll is sufficient to support the financing – this includes offices, retail units, light industrial units, logistics units, multi-family residential and most other types of commercial investment property.
 Our bias is for property located in the city or commuter environs of Dublin, Cork, Limerick, or Galway, although we selectively consider well located provincial property with good cashflows.

 We don’t lend on: